Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Yass has a high national income level according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year ending 30 June 2023.
-The median income among taxpayers in Yass is $61,885, with an average income of $76,422.
-This compares to figures for the Rest of New South Wales (NSW) of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest approximately $67,368 as the median income and $83,193 as the average income by September 2025.
-According to Census data from 2021, incomes in Yass cluster around the 55th percentile nationally.
-The income bracket of $1,500 - 2,999 dominates with 33.1% of residents (2,329 people), mirroring the regional trend where 29.9% occupy this bracket.
+The suburb of Yass has a high national income level according to the latest ATO data aggregated by AreaSearch for the financial year ended June 2023.
+The median income among taxpayers in Yass is $61,885 and the average income stands at $76,422.
+This compares with figures for Rest of NSW which are $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $67,368 (median) and $83,193 (average) as of September 2025.
+Census data from 2021 shows household, family and personal incomes in Yass cluster around the 55th percentile nationally.
+The income bracket of $1,500 - $2,999 dominates with 33.1% of residents (2,329 people), mirroring the regional trend where 29.9% occupy this bracket.
 After housing costs, 85.6% of income remains for other expenses.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income